xxyjoel/xxyjoel.github.io/_posts/2019-06-01-relative-required-prof.md

 [insert required prof. distribution]<br>
 <br>
 <br>
-To add to the complexity, we may run into a scenario where a BA, for example, has referenced python as a required skill 10/10 times.
+To add to the complexity, we may run into an exception where a BA role has referenced python as a required skill 10/10 times.
 The same occurs with a DS.
-However, I stands to reason based on median pay and open position qty that the level of Python skill required is far greater for the DS than the BA.
-To combat this we created a relative required proficiency (RRP) using factors such as qty of skills required per role (fewer skills implying higher proficiency required), average pay, median pay and total positions open.
+However, it stands to reason based on median pay and open position qty that the level or proficiency of the python scripting skill required is far greater for the DS than the BA.
+To combat this we created a relative required proficiency (RRP) using factors such as total quantity of skills required per role, average pay, median pay and total positions open.
 <br>
 <br>
 [insert rrp calculation]<br>